Satpal Maharaj: Private bill in 8th schedule

 He brought a private member's bill to include Garhwali and Kumaoni language in the Eighth Schedule of the Constitution of India.

 Protein Revolution

-Uttarakhand Government has inked a tourism promotion cum horticulture research agreement with Peru.
+Uttarakhand Government has inked a tourism promotion horticulture research agreement with Peru.
 State Government will have intergovernmental interaction of scientific communities from both the countries in order to boost horticulture and wool production in the State.
 According to Maharaj, the president of Peru will visit Uttarakhand in January to explore the possibilities and economic opportunities here.
 The MoU for tourism promotion was signed between the Uttarakhand tourism minister Amrita Rawat and Peru president Carlos Canales in the presence of the vice president of India Mohammed Hamid Ansari in their recent visit to Peru.
 As per agreement tourism officials and other related agencies of Peru will visit the State to study tourism activities and further possibilities of promotional chances here.
 Besides this Uttarakhand will also import seeds of Peru's native protein-rich high altitude cereal crop Quinoa to cultivate it here.